History-Aware and Dynamic Client Contribution in Federated Learning: Methodology

-In Lemma~\ref{lm:shapley_value_complexity}, due to the deterministic Shapley value of non-participating clients, the runtime complexity for \textit{an exact Shapley value computatio}n is linear for non-participating clients and exponential for participating clients.
+\paragraph{Runtime Complexity For Exact Computation.} Due to the deterministic Shapley value of non-participating clients, the runtime complexity is linear for non-participating clients and exponential for participating clients.
+Non-participating clients incur a linear complexity since their contribution is recorded as a history for later use.
+The exponential complexity of participating clients is a known result for an exact Shapley value computation.